Loading...

 ℹ️ The quick answer

-Sabah is one of Malaysia\u2019s most religiously diverse states.
-69.6% are Muslim, 27% are Christian (making it Malaysia\u2019s second-largest Christian state), and 6% are Buddhist.
+Sabah is one of Malaysia’s most religiously diverse states.
+At the 2020 Census, 69.6% were Muslim, 24.7% Christian (making it Malaysia’s second-largest Christian state), and 5.1% Buddhist.
 Christianity is strongest in the interior (Kadazan-Dusun, Murut communities), while Islam dominates the coasts.
 Religious freedom is respected, and Christmas is a public holiday — unusual for Muslim-majority Malaysia.

 🕌